fjohan/swegram-mod/README.md

 ### Configuring

 swegram/base.py contains settings that are typically shared between production and development environments.
-It then imports the appropriate configuration, either local.py or production.py. production.py is not included in the repository; just make a copy of local.py and change the appropriate settings (DEBUG, PRODUCTION, SECRET_KEY etc).
+It then imports the appropriate configuration, either local.py or production.py. production.py is not included in the repository; just make a copy of local.py and change the appropriate settings (`DEBUG`, `PRODUCTION`, `SECRET_KEY` etc.).